guettli/future-focused-communication/README.md

 We still fear that there could be something (like a big aggressive cat).
 "Am I safe here?" this question gets asked constantly in our brains.
 TODO add ressource

+The Future Focused Communication makes you more productive since it raises the awareness, that you can learn from the past, but that's all.
+You can only influence the future, that's why this perspective should get more focus.

+But how is our addiction to news related to Future Focused Communication?

+News are not new.
+As soon as the news reach our ear or your eye, they tell a story from the past.
+It is called "news", but nevertheless it is outdated, it happend some hours ago.

+Imagine the earth would be ten times bigger: Ten times more crazy presidents, ten times more earth quakes and storms which kill thousand people, ten time more fanatics which do a suicide attack, ten times more so called "very important people" like movie stars which do very strange things .....
+Who cares?
+You care, but you should not.
+What is inside you circle of influence and what is outside if your circle of influence?
+Your family members, your neighbours, your teammates are VIPs!

 # Related